Wendy's menu runs short as virus hits U.S. beef supplies

 Just before the virus outbreak in the United States, Wendy’s launched a new breakfast menu that included sausages, eggs, croissant and a hamburger variation in the hopes of attracting more footfall in the morning, a crucial daypart for restaurateurs.

-The pandemic has also led to rival McDonald’s Corp trimming its menu to serve drive-thru and delivery customers faster, while its dine-in operations remain shut.
+The pandemic has also led to rival McDonald’s Corp (MCD.N) trimming its menu to serve drive-thru and delivery customers faster, while its dine-in operations remain shut.
 Chief Executive Officer Chris Kempczinski last week told analysts that the company has had no break in supply till date.

-Several retailers including Kroger Co and Costco Wholesale Corp have also limited meat purchases per customers.
+Several retailers including Kroger Co (KR.N) and Costco Wholesale Corp Cost.O have also limited meat purchases per customers.

 Reporting by Nivedita Balu in Bengaluru; Editing by Ramakrishnan M.